 Table of Contents

-Choosing the Best Straight Razor for YOU: Traditional vs. Shavette Style
+Best Straight Razor Style for You – Cut Throat vs. Shavette

 No matter what style or brand of straight razor you end up purchasing, there is always going to be a bit of a learning curve for those who’ve never used one before.